Stay informed! Sign up for the Strandherd Drive widening e-newsletter.

 Construction completion: fall 2023

-The estimated total projected budget for the Strandherd Drive widening is approximately $112 million, including additional funding authority as part of the upcoming 2021 capital budget.
+The estimated total projected budget for the Strandherd Drive widening is approximately $113 million.

 The total project budget for the Kennedy-Burnett Stormwater Management Facility Retrofit is $15.8 million.